CroutonDigital/story-protocol-tools/README.md

 ### 6. View Logs

-Displays the logs for the Story Protocol node services.
+This option allows you to view the logs for your Story Protocol node.
+When selected, you'll see a submenu with the following options:

+- View Geth logs
+- View Story logs
+- Exit

+This feature uses `journalctl` to display real-time logs for the selected service.

 ### 7. Exit